mredenti/ModernCMake/slides/episodes/library.md

   and managing larger projects effectively, ensuring better code maintenance and scalability.
 -->

 BUT WHY DO WE NEED LIBRARIES?
 THAT AIN'T CLEAR!

+Mature applications are often built from many components, and I don't mean external dependencies here.
+Specifically, I'm talking about internal libraries.
+Adding them to the project is useful from a structural perspective, as related things are packaged together in a single logical entity.
+And they can be linked with other targets – another library or an executable.
+This is especially convenient when multiple targets are using the same library.

 ## A GREETINGS LIBRARY - SET UP (I)